Zero-knowledge proof: Discrete log of a given value

 These ideas can be applied to a more realistic cryptography application.
 Peggy wants to prove to Victor that she knows the discrete logarithm of a given value in a given group.

 For example, given a value y, a large prime p, and a generator $g$, she wants to prove that she knows a value x such that g^{x} ≡ y (mod p), without revealing x.
 Indeed, knowledge of x could be used as a proof of identity, in that Peggy could have such knowledge because she chose a random value x that she did not reveal to anyone, computed y = g^{x} mod p, and distributed the value of y to all potential verifiers, such that at a later time, proving knowledge of x is equivalent to proving identity as Peggy.

 The protocol proceeds as follows: in each round, Peggy generates a random number r, computes C = g^{r} mod p and discloses this to Victor.
-After receiving C, Victor randomly issues one of the following two requests: he either requests that Peggy discloses the value of r, or the value of (x + r) mod (p − 1).
+After receiving C, Victor randomly issues one of the following two requests: he either requests that Peggy disclose the value of r, or the value of (x + r) mod (p − 1).

 Victor can verify either answer; if he requested r, he can then compute g^{r} mod p and verify that it matches C. If he requested (x + r) mod (p − 1), then he can verify that C is consistent with this, by computing g^{(x + r) mod (p − 1)} mod p and verifying that it matches (C · y) mod p.
 If Peggy indeed knows the value of x, then she can respond to either one of Victor's possible challenges.

 If Peggy knew or could guess which challenge Victor is going to issue, then she could easily cheat and convince Victor that she knows x when she does not: if she knows that Victor is going to request r, then she proceeds normally: she picks r, computes C = g^{r} mod p, and discloses C to Victor; she will be able to respond to Victor's challenge.
 On the other hand, if she knows that Victor will request (x + r) mod (p − 1), then she picks a random value r′, computes C′ ≡ g^{r′} · (g^{x})^{−1} mod p, and discloses C′ to Victor as the value of C that he is expecting.
 When Victor challenges her to reveal (x + r) mod (p − 1), she reveals r′, for which Victor will verify consistency, since he will in turn compute g^{r′} mod p, which matches C′ · y, since Peggy multiplied by the modular multiplicative inverse of y.